This could be the startup of something big.

 Thanks to a gift from generous donors, a new fund at NC State University will provide solid support for budding student entrepreneurs.

-Alumnus Robert “Chip” F. Andrews III – who earned his B.A. in economics from the university in 1966 and is a current member of the Board of Trustees – and his wife Lyn have committed $1 million to establish the NC State Acceleration Fund, which will award grants annually to student startup companies.
+Alumnus Robert “Chip” F. Andrews III – who earned his bachelor of arts in economics from the university in 1966 and is a current member of the Board of Trustees – and his wife Lyn have committed $1 million to establish the NC State Acceleration Fund, which will award grants annually to student startup companies.
 The Raleigh couple is encouraging other donors to contribute.
 [Read the NC State News Release.]

 Chip Andrews, retired former chairman and CEO of FMI Corporation, hopes the unique gift makes a positive impact on young people and on economic development.